Architecture¶

 commandline or through a GUI file browser.
 See Usage.
 However, some operations that

-are a little more nuanced are provided as subcommands on the Supertag tag
+are a little more nuanced are provided as subcommands on the Supertag tag binary.
+For example the tag binary

 will let you link a file to multiple non existant tags at the same time: